Mr. Money Mustache

-He is the brother of Chris Adeney, a Canadian indie rock musician better known by the stage name Wax Mannequin.

 Retirement story

 The primary aspect of the blog which has caught the attention of many media outlets is Pete Adeney's extremely early retirement at age 30.
 Adeney and his then-wife both worked in software engineering, averaging an income of approximately $67,000 per year, per person, over the course of their careers.
 They lived frugally, investing the majority of their take-home pay during their working years.
 At the time of their retirement, they had amassed approximately $600,000 in investments in addition to a mortgage-free house valued at about $200,000.

 Adeney believes in the 4% rule, which states that, with a balanced investment portfolio, a retiree can withdraw 4% of their portfolio's initial value each year, adjusted upward for inflation each year thereafter, with a low probability of ever running out of money.

-His portfolio was valued at $600,000 at the time of his retirement, which could support his family's annual expenditures of about $25,000 indefinitely according to this rule.
+Adeney's portfolio was valued at $600,000 at the time of his retirement, which could support his family's annual expenditures of about $25,000 indefinitely according to this rule.

 Adeney has made considerable money aside from his initial investment portfolio since he retired from his software engineering job in 2005, through the blog and other sources of income, but he maintains that none of this additional money was ever necessary to fund his family's normal expenses.

 Community

 The website includes an active internet forum for discussion of personal finance matters outside of the blog's comment threads.
 People who read the Mr. Money Mustache blog and subscribe to its philosophy are known as "Mustachians."
-Many of the forum's discussions are focused on topics unique to this niche community, such as frugal living, investing large sums of money, and retiring extremely early.
+Many of the forum's discussions are focused on topics unique to this niche community, such as frugal living, investing large sums of money, and retiring early.

-Readers of the blog gather in person regularly at so-called "Mustachian Meetups" around the world to share experiences and tips on how to live a lifestyle conducive to wealth building, early retirement, happiness, and environmentalism.
+Readers of the blog gather in person regularly at meetups around the world to share experiences and tips on how to live a lifestyle conducive to wealth building, early retirement, happiness, and environmentalism.

 In 2017, Adeney introduced "The MMM World Headquarters Building," a physical location in Longmont, Colorado, dedicated to the Mustachian movement.